networknt/light-doc/content/en/tutorial/open-banking/docker-compose/_index.md

 aliases: []
 toc: false
 draft: false
+reviewed: true
 ---

 In the previous step, we have enabled [security][] and dockerize the services.
-In this section, we are going to create a docker-compose to start all services togehter with extenalized configuration.
+In this section, we are going to create a docker-compose to start all services together with externalized configuration.
 We also register the services to the Consul cluster in the test cloud so that the client can discover them.

-We are going to use another repository for the deployment configuration and it can be accessed at https://github.com/open-banking/light-config-test
+We are going to use another repository for the deployment configuration, and it can be accessed at https://github.com/open-banking/light-config-test

 First, let's create a service folder and a docker-compose.yml file.